 And I’ve been on this path myself for my whole adult life.

-What I’ve begun to see is that you can’t logically force your passion to reveal itself.
+What has become clear is that you can’t logically force your passion to reveal itself.

-It’s a process of unfolding, discovering, and letting go.
+It’s a process of experimenting, discovering, and letting go.

 We’re all born with a specific set of strengths.

 Everyone perceives the world differently, which means we all have a unique contribution to make.

 But we grow up around people that tell us what we can do, and what we can’t.

 So we learn to suppress who we are, which is why we have such difficulty traveling our path.